Virtual Clinic Videos

 but how to build a small turntable using readily available

-a RTR one.
-The first build Nigel describes is an On30
+RTR one.
+The first build Nigel describes is an On30 "gallows"

-a gear-head 12v DC motor that is rated at 2 rpm at 12v, and
+12v DC motor that is rated at 2 rpm at 12v, and even slower if

-even slower if desired.
-Electrical wiring is probably the
+desired.
+Electrical wiring is probably the most challenging

-different in detail.
-Some of the issues in polarity
+same approach but different in detail.
+Some of the issues in

-reversal, track power wiring and indexing are reviewed.
-The
+polarity reversal, track power wiring and indexing are

-basic components come to about $25, adding the bells and
+reviewed.
+The basic components come to about $25, adding the

 Design Enhancements — Nick